-In the past five years, the college has also used its long-range strategic goals to identify six Institutional Priorities it will focus on during the upcoming years.
+In the past six years, the college has also used its long-range strategic goals to identify thirteen Priority Initiatives were established to measure success on achieving these goals.
 For each priority, the college has developed a list of measurement criteria it will use to evaluate its success in accomplishing the priority.
 These priorities are presented to all workforce (faculty and staff) members during the Fall Inservice program, the official kick-off of the new academic year.